-We’ve sold our Judeo-Christian values in exchange for secularism.
+We’ve sold our Christian values in exchange for secularism.
 Even without accounting for the fact that we had (and still have) absolutely no idea what values secularism entails.

-Now before we get deeper, I’d like to answer the obvious objection: “Well, Judeo-Christian values weren’t perfect!”.
+Now, before we get deeper, I’d like to answer the obvious objection: “Well, Christian values weren’t perfect.”.

 No, they weren’t.
-But much similar to our above philosophical analogy – They worked.
-So long as they worked, we should not sell them until we know the next one would provide us the same means as the Judeo-Christian values.
+Because humans aren’t perfect.
+But much similar to our above philosophical analogy, they worked.
+So long as they worked, we should not sell them until we know the next one would provide us with the same means as the Christian values.